 You should first understand your own personality and who you work well with.
 For example you could be a creative type that doesn’t organise things well.
 A good match for you would be someone who is organised and will keep you on task.

 There are a lot of different personality tests you can do but keep it simple at this stage.Download Personality Guide with Free Test Link

 Making sure the right people are selected to offer the role to.
-Our online search and directory www.vaplacements.com gives you the ability to browse profiles of existing virtual assistants with the skills you require.
-Before you make the search, develop a brief so that you know what you need and who will work best for you.
-In the brief include:
+Our online search and directory, www.vaplacements.com, gives you the ability to browse virtual assistant profiles and skills.
+Before searching, have an idea of what you need and who will work best for you.
+Create a brief to include: